haslo/lists_juggle_browser/ABOUT.md

 * Guido Kessels and his [xwing-data repository](https://github.com/guidokessels/xwing-data2)
 * The [X-Wing Miniatures Font](https://github.com/geordanr/xwing-miniatures-font) for symbols and icons
 * Everybody behind the [XWS Spec](https://github.com/elistevens/xws-spec)

+### Support

+If you'd like to support and help pay for the hosting of ListFortress and Meta-Wing 2.0 please visit the [Scum & Villany podcast patreon](https://www.patreon.com/scumandvillainy) and consider becoming a patron.
+They keep the lights on.

 ### Implementation